Willows of Massachusetts

 Salix candida Flugge ex Willdenow

-MA counties: BE FR ES - Watch list
+MA counties: BE FR ES - Watch List

 Section Viminella = Vimen